 Yes, the key to Asymptotic Nutrition Approach is finding a caloric intake level, that in long term leads to a target weight as we approach the weight asymptote at that intake level.
 To work perfectly, it requires counting how many calories you take each day, and striving to arrive at the same level each day.
 Which can be difficult.

-However, in practice you might count calories just during first couple of days, later on you’ll pretty much approximately how much stuff you need to consume.
+However, in practice you might count calories just during first couple of days, later on you’ll pretty much know approximately how much stuff you need to consume.

 Also if we apply the principle of least intervention, we can do the following: